Garage Door Repair

 Our most common garage door repair calls are for broken garage door springs, broken garage door cables, garage doors being off track, and faulty garage door openers.
 We even get our fair share of doors customers have tried to drive through.
 We can either replace garage door sections or help you pick out a new garage door.
 Because we have such a great relationship with all the different manufacturers, we’re able to buy sections/panels and parts for your garage door, no matter the manufacturer.

 Garage door spring repair is very popular, so we make sure we’re prepared.
 We stock our trucks with all of the most popular springs in the North Atlanta/North Georgia area.
-We provide spring changes for torsion and extension.
+We provide spring repair for torsion and extension.
 We also convert Wayne Dalton Torque Master springs to torsion.
 Please let us know when you call if you have a Wayne Dalton Torque Master.
 You can identify this because you cannot see the spring located inside of the torque master tube.
 Torsion springs are the industry standard and installed in all cases if we have the headroom.
+You’ll know if you need spring repair if your door will only open a few inches or you hear a loud bang in the garage.
+Garage door springs are under a lot of tension and when they break they are very loud.
+Attempting to change garage door springs yourself could be very dangerous.
+Many homeowners get injured attempting to repair their garage doors.
+We recommend hiring one of our certified repair technicians to save you time and the possibility of injury.

-When customers call us about broken garage door cables, it usually means that the tension has come loose on their garage door.
+When customers call us about broken garage door cables, it usually means that the tension has come loose on their garage door spring or around the drum.
 Specifically, it’s typically due to accidentally closing the garage on something or a broken torsion spring.
 We can, in most cases, reset the cable back into the cable drum.
 Cables don’t typically break; however, if we see worn cables, we will require that you allow us to change them.
+In many cases, the door will be out of track as well.

 Garage Door Off Track